Rdatatable/data.table/GOVERNANCE.md

 # Governance history

-Jan 2025: clarify role names as proper nouns throughout
+Jan 2025: clarify role names as proper nouns (i.e., upper-case) throughout.

 Feb 2024: change team name/link maintainers to committers, to be consistent with role defined in governance.